fmierlo/otp/README.md

     echo "hi world." | base32
     NBUSA53POJWGILQK

+Or a full _TOTP Uri_, example:

+    otpauth://totp/example.com:username%40example.com?secret=NBUSA53POJWGILQK&issuer=example.com

 A secret must always be a file because `ps -e` can show environment variables.

+In case there are multiple valid secret lines in a file, only the first occurrence of a valid secret will be used.

 ### With Environment Variable